WavyWalk/reactize-html/README.md

 # dependencies
 no dependencies.
 Supposed to be used in Typescript applications only.

-#Why
+# Why
-Sometimes you need to render raw html as react components, and replace some html elements with your components.
+Sometimes you need to render raw html as react components, or replace some html elements with your components instead of using old school stuff on that html (like attaching listeners, modifying html by hand via js, or god save use jquery).
-With this lib you can parse html to react elements.
+With this lib you can parse html to react elements and more.

-#Guide
+# Guide
 For simply converting html to components:

 `HtmlToReactComponentsConverter.convert(htmlString)`